erin-rtfm/doc-templates/Template - README: Documentation Development.md

 During a review, `Project maintainer` looks at your changes and confirms they are appropriate for the project and match the commit messages you submitted. `If you have a more detailed process, outline or link to it here.` After `Project maintainer` is done with their review, they can do one of three things:

-1. **Accept all changes without comment.** This happens when your changes had no issues.
-Your contributions will go live immediately.
+1. **Accept all changes without comment.** This happens when your changes had no issues. _Your contributions will go live immediately._
 2. **Accept all changes with comment.** This happens when there are small issues with your changes that don't affect their viability for the project.
 For example, a few minor spelling errors.
-Comments will appear as a reply to your pull request.
-Your contributions will go live immediately.
+You will see comments as a reply to your pull request. _Your contributions will go live immediately._
+3. **Comment only.** This happens when there were some issues with your changes that need to be addressed before `Project maintainer` can accept the changes.
+You will see the comment as a reply to your pull request. _Your changes will not go live until you make the requested changes and those additional changes are accepted._
-3. **Reject all changes.** This happens when there are big issues with your changes that make them inappropriate for the project. `Include the following if true: Project maintainer will usually leave comments detailing why your changes were rejected.`
+4. **Reject all changes.** This happens when there are big issues with your changes that make them inappropriate for the project. `Include the following if true: Project maintainer will usually leave comments detailing why your changes were rejected.` _Your changes will not go live._

 ## Submitting Bugs
 `fill`